pinterb/dockerfiles/base/README.md

-Ubuntu:precise image with some must-have packages installed
+Ubuntu:precise image with some handy packages installed